-The term 'Collateral' is included in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Collateral' is explained in detail and with examples in the Real Estate edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Collateral refers to an asset or piece of Real Estate which borrowers provide as security to lenders in exchange for a loan.
 This property actually secures the mortgage or other form of loan.
 In the event that the borrowers do not continue to make the agreed upon payments on the loan according to the laid out schedule, the financial institution has the right to seize this property in order to recover the principal losses.

 Because such collateral provides at least nominal security to the lending institution in the scenarios where the borrower refuses to or is unable repay the loan, these forms of loans are commonly provided with lower interest rates as compared to those loans which are unsecured entirely.
 When such a lender has interest in the underlying property provided by the borrower then this is referred to as a lien.

 In the end there are several arrangements with such collateral.
 The type of loan often determines which form will be required within the contract.
 With car loans or mortgages, the loans are secured by the property upon which the financial institution issues the loan.
 Other forms of loans have more flexible security, as with collateralized personal loans.
 In order for any loan to be called secured, the backing security has to be at least equal to or greater than the balance that remains on the loan in question.